stefaneidelloth/treezjs/doc/installation/jupyterInstallation.md

 >D:\EclipsePython\App\WinPython\python-3.7.2.amd64\Lib\site-packages\jupyter_contrib_nbextensions\nbextensions

-Now we are ready to isntall a custom extension in that folder, see the next steps.
+Now we are ready to install a custom extension in that folder, see the next steps.

 Also see: